Council requires an approval to be issued for keeping certain animals.

 If you are not the owner of the property you will also require written approval from the landowner as part of this application.

-All Approvals are to be renewed each year as they expire on the 30 June.
+All permits are to be renewed each year as they expire on 30 June.
 Council will send out a renewal notice prior to the due date.

 Conditions for keeping animals